‘Exhibition on Saints’ Summer 2018

 Entitled ‘People Like Us’ Angela Rigby Doble used the faces from the Book of Kells, reflecting that the monks who illustrated it would have used the faces of people around them.
 The cross which surrounds them was once a Costa Coffee take-away cup carrier.
 Ordinary things like us can be re-imagined and made beautiful – even saintly – by God.

 A feminist reworking of Rublev’s 15th century Trinity Icon called The Three Marys by Clare Howard Weiner.

-Conwy Council have also approached St. Mary’s to come up with a design for a metal figurine related to the church’s role in the town of Conwy.
-The completed figure will be one of a series that will make up the soon-to-be-installed Conwy Trail, with sculptor/curator Miranda Meilleur.
+Conwy Council approached St. Mary’s to come up with a design for a metal figurine related to the church’s role in the town of Conwy.
+The completed figure is one of a series that make up a trail around the town, with sculptor/curator Miranda Meilleur.
 Says the group’s coordinator Terry Mart,

 “When the invitation came from David, our Vicar, for St. Mary’s Art Group to be involved in designing an installation for the Conwy Trail, which was to be located somewhere near the church, there was great interest and enthusiasm from the members.
 We called a meeting.
 We understood from the Council’s brief that sculptures were required which would tell the story of Conwy to visitors who decided to follow the Conwy Trail around the town.
 The installations would be located on strategic buildings, the ideas for which would come from people connected to these sites and would reflect the nature, history and purpose of their building.